dod-dtic/restful-ocr/README.md

 3. Using curl post the image: `curl -F filedata=@/path/to/image/eng_bw.png "http://localhost:3000/api/upload"`

 If everything is working properly you should see your text returned.
 Note that especially when using tesseractjs this may take some time.

-## Performance
-When choosing between tesseract-ocr and tesseractjs performance is really where its at.
-On my laptop using the same eng_bw.jpg image it takes between 31 and 47 seconds when using tesseractjs.
-When using tesseract-ocr it takes between 1.2 and 1.7 seconds.

 ## Packaging and Deployment
 If you wish to package the application for easy deployment to a server, this can be done easily using gulp.